 More marine species of importance may be affected during the spring and summer months, except for the NARW.
-Hopper dredging in the spring and summer may be beneficial to the NARW, since this whale is only present in the action area during the winter months (refer to Section 5.9 for more details on the NARW).
-Noise levels would be increased during the duration of construction and during each nourishment event.
+Hopper dredging in the spring and summer may be beneficial to the NARW, since this whale is only present in the action area during the winter months (refer to Section 5.11 of this report for more details on the NARW).
+Noise levels will be increased during the duration of construction and during each nourishment event.
 Species present in the project area may be affected by the increased noise; however, mobile species could easily leave the area.
-Noise impacts to tourists during high tourist season would be short-term as construction moves along the beach.
-Noise impacts would be temporary and short-term, and therefore not significant.
+Noise impacts to tourists during high tourist season will be short-term as construction moves along the beach.
+Noise impacts will be temporary and short-term, and therefore not significant.